 Running is a tricky workout that really depends on your body type.
 Some people can run every day without much issue while others can experience serious knee and shin injuries.
 This all depends on your running form as well as your body type.

 If you want to increase your cardiovascular health beyond running the infamous 10-kilometer portion of this exercise, then you must add a weighted vest.
-Make sure that you are completing this workout in proper running shoes as well. bad running shoes can promote bad form and impact damage on your joints.
+Make sure that you are completing this workout in proper running shoes as well.
+Bad running shoes can promote bad form and impact damage on your joints.
+For example, basketball players with larger feet need wide basketball shoes to keep their toes from becoming injured while continuously running up and down the court.
+This can cause for long term damage to feet and take ht player out of the game for some period of time.

 You must listen to your body when increasing your distance and improving time.
 It’s natural to experience an endorphin high that makes you want to challenge yourself beyond your stopping point.
 Therefore, you need to really understand where to draw the line when you’re working up to the 6.2-mile goal and beyond.